 We believe our therapeutic can change the lives of patients with CTD

 As CTD is an X-linked disorder, male patients are the most severely affected, but females are carriers of the disease and may be asymptomatic or affected to a lesser degree.

 While the exact prevalence of Creatine Transporter Deficiency is unknown, it is estimated that it represents the second largest cause of Autism and X-linked intellectual disability behind Fragile-X syndrome.
-It is estimated that CTD will represent between roughly 2 and 5% of X-linked intellectual disability, or 1% of all intellectual disability of unknown etiology.
+It is estimated that CTD will represent between 2-5% of X-linked intellectual disability or 1% of all intellectual disability of unknown etiology.

 Typically, Creatine Transporter Deficiency patients will begin the diagnostic process when the patient begins to miss standard developmental milestones around age 1 or 2.
 A preliminary screen for an elevated Creatine/Creatinine ratio in urine should be conducted if CTD is suspected.
 Lumos believes that this simple screen should be conducted for all patients with Autism and/or intellectual disability of unknown etiology.
 Finally, a confirmatory genetic test or proton magnetic spectroscopy (MRS) test examining creatine levels in the brain should be conducted.

 Please see your physician or pediatric neurologist immediately if CTD is suspected.

 GAMT and AGAT are errors of creatine metabolism, resulting in a defect in the synthesis of creatine altogether.
 Due to the creatine biosynthesis error, GAMT and AGAT patients lack creatine in both the periphery and central nervous system, and maintain a functional creatine transporter system.

 GAMT and AGAT deficiency share many of the clinical symptoms as CTD.
 These patients respond reasonably well to supplementation of creatine monohydrate and certain dietary modifications.